SomeRandomSponge/pokefireredlatino/README.md

 ## See also

-Other disassembly and/or decompilation projects by pret:
+Disassembly and/or decompilation projects by pret:

 * [**Pokémon Red and Blue**](https://github.com/pret/pokered)
 * [**Pokémon Gold and Silver (Space World '97 demo)**](https://github.com/pret/pokegold-spaceworld)